joshnies/decentvcs-docs/docs/intro.md

 ### 🔐 File locking with overrides

 Lock files remotely to prevent changes by other team members while you work on them.
-Project administrators can also **force-unlock** files at any time, allowing you to remain unblocked and to continue building.
+Project administrators can also **force-unlock** files at any time, allowing your team to remain unblocked and prevent halts in development.

-### 🖥 Cross-platform app
+### 🖥 Desktop app

-We built a [desktop app](https://decentvcs.com/downloads) for managing all of the complexities of VCS for you.
+We built a [cross-platform desktop app](https://decentvcs.com/downloads) for managing all of the complexities of VCS for you.
+Designed with creative teams in mind, we're making version control easy and accessible for everyone.

 ### 🤓 CLI